roytang/blog/content/posts/2009/02/conflux-prerelease.md

 **Wrap-up**

-Not a bad prerelease, and Conflux looks fun, but I&#8217;m not too sure how good the five-color cards will be once Alara Reborn comes out.
-[Celestial Purge][14] is pretty awesome and I think it&#8217;s even better than [Path to Exile][22] which is really bad in the early turns.
+Not a bad prerelease, and Conflux looks fun, but I&'m not too sure how good the five-color cards will be once Alara Reborn comes out.
+[Celestial Purge][14] is pretty awesome and I think it&'s even better than [Path to Exile][22] which is really bad in the early turns.
 I would have maindecked it if not for the possibility of being a dead card against Bant decks.
 If only it had cycling!
 Sad that we did not open any [Banefire][23].

-Still not sure if I&#8217;ll be playing constructed again anytime soon&#8230;
+Still not sure if I&'ll be playing constructed again anytime soon&#8230;

  [1]: http://magiccards.info/autocard.php?card=Wall of Reverence
  [2]: http://magiccards.info/autocard.php?card=Maelstrom Archangel